Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 # London

-The **Renewed Empire of Albion**, officially called **Albion** and commonly known as **London**, is a country located in the northwest of Antares.
+The **British Empire**, officially called **Albion** and commonly known as **London**, is a country located in the northwest of Antares.
 It is the new beating heart of the British Empire, nestled within what was once a verdant forest claimed by the elves.
 London stands as a beacon of prosperity and military might, earning its place as one of Antares' most influential and formidable nations.

 ## Background